Creatiwity/witycms-doc/pages.md

 ![](pages-02.png)
 ## Create or edit your page

-When you click in “**Add a page**” in top right to the list, a new page form appears on the screen, this is where you can create your new page and its details.
+After you click at the green button "**Add a page**" in the upper right of the wityCMS admin.
+You arrive on Add a page, this is where you can create your new page and its details.

 ### Editing:

 ![](pages-03.png)

-After clicking the button "Add a page" in the upper right of the wityCMS admin.
-You arrive on creating page of your page.

 * **Title***: Start by indicating the title of your page (less is better).
 * **URL**: you will be automatically generated URL in relation to the title you have just entered.
 You can if you want change this URL.